sadanandpai/git-guide/README.md

 <br>

-### 11. I just committed but forgot to add few files to the commit.
+### 11. I just committed but forgot to add a few files to the commit.
 Is there a to update the same commit with some modifications?

 Yes.
 You can update the commit by amending your changes.